OctopusDeploy/docs/docs/infrastructure/deployment-targets/cloud-target-discovery/index.md

 When targets are created via Cloud Target Discovery, they are monitored by Octopus.
 When the cloud resources are removed, Octopus will detect unhealthy targets and remove them periodically.

 :::hint
-Server will not remove unhealthy targets immediately, it could take up to approximately an hour before old targets are removed.
+Server will not remove unhealthy targets immediately, it could take up to an hour before old targets are removed.
 :::

 ## Examples